chef/chef-server/docs-chef-io/content/server/server_monitor.md

 ### Redis

+Note: From Chef Infra Server 15.10.x onwards, KeyDB service replaces Redis.
+Know more about KeyDB here https://docs.keydb.dev/docs/about.
+The configuration name and service name will continue to be redis_lb.

 The **redis_lb** service located on the back end machine handles requests that are made from the Nginx service that is located on all front end machines in a Chef Infra Server cluster.